NRI Income Tax & Compliance

 Marginal Relief Changes Proposed in Union Budget 2025

-These are the following key changes were stated in the Union Budget 2025 in the Income Tax for the financial year 2025-26:
+The following key changes were stated in the Union Budget 2025 in the Income Tax for the financial year 2025-26:

 • In the financial year 2025-26, starting from 1 April 2025, the rebate limit has been increased from INR 25,000 to INR 60,000.
-It makes the marginal relief available for taxpayers whose income is over INR 12,00,000.
+It makes the marginal relief available to taxpayers whose income exceeds INR 12,00,000.

 • Under section 87A of the Income Tax Act, marginal relief certifies that the tax charged on income more than INR 12,00,000 during a financial year does not go above the increment amount of the maximum INR 12,75,000.